MarcFrankfurt/Bioweb3D/README.md

 y axis: number of arrests from 0 to 159.735 arrests (this max is for males 21-24 years and arrested 1982 for disorderly conduct)

 **2.2) Load the arrest-cluster.jason file into the software** With the `select data` drop down menue you can select and deselect clusters and assign colors.
-There are sets for the 4 main arrest groups (female/male for prostitution or disorderly conduct), which are equivalent to 4 penetrating surfaces and sets for all age groups and years which are like curves, when the 3D surface cuts the parallel plane slices.
+There are sets for the 4 main arrest groups (female/male for prostitution or disorderly conduct), which are equivalent to 4 penetrating 3D surfaces and sets for all age groups and years which are like curves, when the surface cuts parallel plane slices.

 In `View` you can mount different coordinate systems side by side and rotate them simultaneously.
 One handy setting for data interpretation is to have only arrests for prostitution male/female selected in blue/red in world 1, disorderly conduct with 2 lighter colors in wold 2, all age groups in world 3 and years in 4.
-(Coloring vector startes white followed by red.)
+(Coloring vector startes white followed by red for age groups and years respectively)

 In `Settings` you can adjust axis magnification and size of marks.
 (Adjust window magnification in firefox browser with `ctrl_+` and `ctrl_-`).